Job Description for President

 At orientation, your board can also ratify the officers, chairmen and committee members appointed by the president and fill any vacant board positions so they can begin their activities.
 This may also be done at the first board meeting after the term begins.

 Important Tasks – At the start of the year, submit a board roster, with names and contact information, to your council or district PTA.
+The president, treasurer, and secretary information must include a valid mailing address and email.
+All communications from the State PTA are sent to the president’s address.

-Remember to update the signature cards for any PTA bank account and any usernames and passwords for access to the PTA website, social media and online services.
+Obtain any usernames and passwords for access to the PTA website, social media and online services.

 Did you know? … PTA Board Members